Bryce Harper’s New Contract With Phillies Worth Reported $330M

 Bryce Harper has reportedly signed a deal with the Philadelphia Phillies, Sports Illustrated‘s Jon Heyman reports in a tweet.
 However, as of this writing, terms of the deal have not been announced.

-As of this writing, neither the signing itself, nor the terms of the contract, have been officially confirmed, either by Harper’s camp, by Major League Baseball, or by the Phillies organization.
-However, the New York Post is confirming Heyman’s story, inasmuch as they cited their own MLB writer, Joel Sherman.
-The source for Heyman’s claims, and Sherman’s claims, is not known as of this writing.
+As yet, neither the signing itself, nor the terms of the contract, have been officially confirmed — either by Harper’s camp, by Major League Baseball, or by the Phillies organization.
+However, The New York Post is confirming Heyman’s story, and they cited their own MLB writer, Joel Sherman, as confirming the breaking news.
+The source for Heyman’s claims, and Sherman’s claims, is not yet known.

-Just hours ago, The Inquisitr reported that Bryce Harper and the Phils were miles apart on a contract and that the two sides were parting ways, with the right fielder reportedly looking towards a contract in Los Angeles (with the Dodgers) or San Francisco.
-The sticking point, as is usually the case in such situations, was money, and the Phillies’ unwillingness to spend it.
-Harper had been angling for $300 million over ten years as a starting point, and the Phillies, according to a companion Inquisitr report, were only interested in paying $270 million over the same period.
+Just hours ago, The Inquisitr reported that Bryce Harper and the Phillies were miles apart on a contract — and that the two sides were parting ways, with the right fielder reportedly looking towards a contract with the Los Angeles Dodgers or the San Francisco Giants.
+The sticking point, as is usually the case in such situations, was money, and the Phillies’ apparent unwillingness to spend it.
+Harper had been angling for $300 million over ten years as a starting point, and the Phillies, according to a companion report from The Inquisitr, were only interested in paying $270 million over the same period.

 “Bryce Harper’s deal is reportedly $330M over 13 years, a new record for overall dollars and does not include any opt-outs.”

-What that means is that for the next 13 years – until 2031 – Bryce Harper and the Phillies are stuck with each other, even as Harper will, at the end of his contract, be 39 years old – almost certainly nearing when most Major League Baseball players are past their prime, yet still bringing in $25.38 million per year.
+What this means is that for the next 13 years — until 2032 — Bryce Harper and the Phillies are stuck with each other.
+Harper will be 39 years old by the end of this contract — almost certainly nearing retirement — yet still bringing in approximately $25.38 million per year.

 Breaking: Bryce Harper and the Phillies have agreed to a deal, per @JonHeyman pic.twitter.com/WPlDQGyN3w